grey-magick/orchid/README.md

-It is expected that any serious implementation might require a work group or SIG to be formed in order to coordinate the development of shared components used by this project and Kubernetes, in the case `orchid` catches the attention of the community.
+It is expected that any serious implementation might require a work group or SIG to be formed in order to coordinate the development of shared components used by this project and Kubernetes, in the case `orchid` catches the community's attention.